daattali/beautiful-jekyll/_posts/2016-12-22-principal-component-analysis.md

 ![Data Set](/img/pc3.png)

 Oh yeah, this looks much better and the data is way more spread out on this line, it has maximum variance and with more analysis we can conclude that there cannot be any other line that has maximum variance.
-Thus, we can say that the horizontal is the principal component for the above data set.
+Thus, we can say that the horizontal line is the principal component for the above data set.

 #### 2. **Eigenvectors and Eigenvalues**

-In any data set, we can deconstruct the data set into eigenvectors and eigenvalues.
-Eigenvectors and vectors exits in pairs.
+In any data set, we can deconstruct the data into eigenvectors and eigenvalues.
+Eigenvectors and values exist in pairs.
 Every eigenvector has a corresponding eigenvalue.

-When we consider the example that we previously used, **eigenvector was the direction of the line (vertical, horizontal) drawn to find the maximum variance**.
-An eigenvalue is just a number, it tells you how much variance exists in the data in a particular direction and in the previous example **eigenvalue is a number that tells us how the data set is spread out on the line which is an eigenvector**.
+When we consider the example that we previously used, **eigenvector was the direction of the line (vertical or horizontal) drawn to find the maximum variance**.
+An eigenvalue is just a number, it tells us how much variance exists in the data in a particular direction and in the previous example an **eigenvalue was a number that tells us how the data set is spread out on the line which is an eigenvector**.

 Therefore, an eigenvector with the highest eigenvalue is the **Principal Component**.

-It turns out that there are not many eigenvectors or eigenvalues in the previous example.
+It turns out that there were not many eigenvectors or eigenvalues in the previous example.
 For a fact the number of eigenvectors and eigenvalues that exist equals the number of dimensions of a data set.

 Say you are measuring the age and attendance of each student in a classroom.
 So, the two variables are age and attendance of students.
 Therefore the data set is 2 dimensional and it has 2 eigenvectors and eigenvalues.